Nithin031/Intelligence-Sig-Recs-2025/NonMandatoryTasks/XAIQuest/Task4/Task4.md

 ### Input Interventions

-We applied three types of test-time interventions on the images and measured model performance:
+I applied three types of test-time interventions on the images and measured model performance:

 | Intervention | Accuracy |
 | ------------ | -------- |